wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station.rst

 .. image:: images/driver-station/ds-messages-tab.png
   :alt: This is the first tab from the top on the right hand side.

 The Messages tab displays diagnostic messages from the DS, WPILib, User Code, and/or the roboRIO.
-The messages are filtered by severity.
-By default, only Errors are displayed.

 To access settings for the Messages tab, click the Gear icon.
-This will display a menu that will allow you to select the detail level (Errors, Errors+Warnings or Errors+Warnings+Prints), clear the box, launch a larger Console window for viewing messages, or launch the DS Log Viewer.
+This will display a menu that will allow you to clear the box, launch a larger Console window for viewing messages, launch the DS Log Viewer, launch a viewer for program timing, or download log files from the robot.

 Charts Tab
 ----------